Businesses and Non-profits

 Print

-There are procedural rules for running a board meeting.
+There are procedural rules for running a board meeting, whether the meeting is held in person or virtually.
 Each meeting follows the same steps.
 You need to be familiar with these steps if you participate in a non-profit’s board meetings.

 Important!